Meet the Connectors!

 Seattle OPCD Project Manager

-Nicolas Morin
+Nicolas Hideki Morin

-PLA, ASLA | Director of Landscape Architecture
+PLA, ASLA | Landscape architect & Community planner

 Kim Schwarzkopf